 Taste tests are offered multiple times throughout the school year to introduce the students to new foods, or to show favorites in a new way.
 Our Chef travels to the elementary and middle schools to educate and interact with students during lunches and provide taste tests to all students.
 Many of these taste tests coordinate with our featured Harvest of the Month.

-The PHS Agriculture Department raised pigs for use in school lunches, and the Food Science and Agriculture Center will allow for more school harvests to be served in school cafeterias.
+The PHS Agriculture Department raised pigs for use in school lunches, and the Food Science and Agriculture Center allows for more school harvests to be served in school cafeterias.